YuMinYan18/Priority-Queue/README.md

 Why write it:

-  Priority Queue was written in C++ STL, but it is diffcult to use in Queue module in Python.
+  Priority Queue has been written in C++ STL, but it is diffcult to use in Queue module in Python.

   This is a easier type.